Italy battles surging coronavirus outbreak as cases rise over 100

 “We are (now) even more worried because if we cannot find ‘patient zero’ then it means the virus is even more ubiquitous than we thought,” Zaia said.

-Prior to Friday, Italy had reported just three cases of the virus - all of them people who had recently arrived from the Chinese city of Wuhan, where the virus first emerged last year.
+Prior to Friday, Italy had reported just three cases of the virus - all of them people who had recently arrived from the Chinese city of Wuhan, where the illness emerged last year.

+The World Health Organization (WHO) said it was concerned by the upsurge in new cases and a lack of clarity over its spread.

+“I am sending a ... team to Italy to work together to learn about virus spread and (how to) contain it,” the WHO’s European Regional Director Hans Kluge said on Twitter.

 After the first confirmed cases, Italy suspended all direct flights to and from China, but did not keep tabs on those arriving from second countries.